Employment Opportunities

 Qualifications

 This position requires a bachelor’s degree from an accredited college or university with major coursework in GIS, Geography, Computer Science, Urban Planning, or a related field.
 At least one year of professional experience in the GIS field or internship is required.
-The level in which this position is filled will be based upon an individual’s qualifications.
+The level at which this position is filled will be based on an individual’s qualifications.
 Candidates must be detail-oriented and organized, skilled in verbal and written communication, and able to work in a team setting and on multiple projects.
 Prior local government experience, travel demand modeling with TransCAD, and project management skills, including budgeting, are preferred.
 Basic knowledge of Adobe InDesign and other graphic applications is helpful.

 Compensation & Benefits